jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 #### Debian And Ubuntu Linux

-The `jellyfin-ffmpeg7` deb package required by Jellyfin 10.10 doesn't include any NVIDIA proprietary driver.
+The `jellyfin-ffmpeg*` deb package required by Jellyfin doesn't include any NVIDIA proprietary driver.

 You have to install the NVIDIA driver from the distro and configure the permission of the `jellyfin` user.